ColmTalbot/gwpopulation/joss/paper.md

 # Statement of need

 Hierarchical Bayesian inference is the standard method for inferring parameters describing the astrophysical population of compact binaries and the cosmic expansion history (e.g., @Thrane2019, @Vitale2022).
-Maximizing the information we can extract from the gravitational-wave transient catalog requires a framework where potential population models can be quickly constrained with the observed data with minimal boilerplate code.
-Additionally, the availability of a standard open-source implementation improves the reliability and reproducibility of published results.

 The first step in the hierarchical inference process is drawing samples from the posterior distributions for the source parameters of each event under a fiducial prior distribution along with a set of simulated signals used to quantify the sensitivity of gravitational-wave searches.
 Next, these samples are used to estimate the population likelihood using Monte Carlo integration with a computational cost that grows quadratically with the size of the observed population.
 Since evaluating these Monte Carlo integrals is embarrassingly parallel, this is a prime candidate for hardware acceleration using graphics/tensor processing units.
+`GWPopulation` provides functionality need to perform this second step.

+Maximizing the information we can extract from the gravitational-wave transient catalog requires a framework where potential population models can be quickly constrained with the observed data with minimal boilerplate code.
+Additionally, the availability of a standard open-source implementation improves the reliability and reproducibility of published results.
 `GWPopulation` addresses all of these points by providing a standard, open-source, implementation of the standard functionality needed to perform population analyses while enabling user-defined models to be provided by a `Python` function/class definition.
 The flexible backend system means hardware acceleration can be used with minimal coding effort.
 Using `GWPopulation` on Google Colab, it is possible to perform an exploratory analysis with a new population model in minutes and produce production-quality results without needing high-performance/throughput computing clusters.